OT Degree Programs, Admission Requirements, Application Deadlines, PreRequisites and Curriculum Sequence

 The university will accept most major courses taken within 15 years.
-Students who already possess a bachelor’s degree and who wish to complete some or all program pre-requisites at Brenau University may enroll in the Post Baccalaureate Pre-OT Program which consists of all program pre-requisite courses.
+Students who already possess a bachelor’s degree and who wish to complete some or all program pre-requisites at Brenau University may enroll in the Post Baccalaureate Pre-OT Program.
 Click on the following link to view the Post Bacc Program Plan.

 To apply to the Post Bacc Pre-OT Program visit the Brenau University application page and click the Undergraduate Application link.

 To view or print the current Program information, please click below.